Stability under Galerkin truncation of A-stable Runge--Kutta discretizations in time: Introduction

 \section{Introduction}

 We study semilinear evolution equations

-posed on a Hilbert space $\kY$ under spectral spatial Galerkin truncation and temporal discretization by a large class of A-stable Runge-Kutta methods.
+posed on a Hilbert space $\kY$ under spectral spatial Galerkin truncation and temporal discretization by a large class of A-stable Runge--Kutta methods.
 The methods considered permit a well-defined temporal semi-discretization \cite{LubOst93,OW2010}; particular examples are Gauss--Legendre Runge--Kutta schemes.
 The linear operator $A$ of \eqref{e.pde} is assumed to be normal and to generate a strongly continuous, not necessary analytic semigroup; $B$ is a bounded nonlinear operator on $\kY$.
 (This setting includes, without loss of generality, cases where $A$ is normal up to a bounded perturbation as a bounded non-normal part can always be included into the operator $B$).
 The examples we have in mind are semilinear Hamiltonian evolution equations such as the semilinear wave equation or the nonlinear Schr\"odinger equation, though for the results in this paper we do not assume a Hamiltonian structure.

 Differentiation of the semiflow in time results in multiplication with the unbounded operator $A$.
-Hence, in general, the time derivative of the semiflow is only well-defined when considered as a map from a subset of $D(A)$ to $\kY$ \cite{Pazy}; to be able to differentiate repeatedly, we assume that $B$ is $\kC^{N-k}$ as map from some open set $\kD_k \subset \kY_k \equiv D(A^k)$ to $\kY_k$ for $k=0, \ldots, K$ and $N>K$.
-We prove that the semiflow of the truncated evolution equation and its temporal discretization are of class $\kC^K$ jointly in time (resp.\ stepsize) and in the initial data when considered as a map from $\kD_K \subset \kY_K$ to $\kY$, with uniform bounds in the spatial resolution.
+Hence, in general, the time derivative of the semiflow is only well-defined when considered as a map from a subset of $D(A)$ to $\kY$ \cite{Pazy}; to be able to differentiate repeatedly, we assume that $B$ is $\kC^{N-k}$ as a map from some open set $\kD_k \subset \kY_k \equiv D(A^k)$ to $\kY_k$ for $k=0, \ldots, K$ and $N>K$.
+This is formalized as condition (B1) in the main text of the paper.
+We prove that the semiflow of the Galerkin truncated evolution equation and its temporal discretization are of class $\kC^K$ jointly in time (resp.\ stepsize) and in the initial data when considered as a map from $\kD_K \subset \kY_K$ to $\kY$, with uniform bounds in the spatial resolution.
 Analogous results hold true for the full semiflow and its time-semidiscretization \cite{OW2010}.
-We prove convergence of the space-time discretization on open sets of initial data without the need of a Courant condition that couples spatial and temporal resolution.
+We prove full-order convergence of the space-time discretization on open sets of initial data without the need of a Courant condition that couples spatial and temporal resolution.
 We then provide estimates on the truncation error of the Galerkin approximation of the semiflow, the temporal discretization and their derivatives, and study the dependence of the order of the truncation error on the smoothness of the initial data.